adafruit/makecode-newsletter/_posts/2020-07-14-makecode-arcade-game-garden-jam.md

 [![MakeCode](/assets/08142019/hero.png)](https://www.makecode.com)

 This is a newsletter devoted to Microsoft MakeCode, the easy but powerful block and Javascript code creator.
-We include MakeCode news, highlights, information, happenings, hardware, and more from around the globe.
-(Incidentally, if you catch wind of anybody using MakeCode beyond this, our Earth, please let us know about it!)
+We include MakeCode news, highlights, information, happenings, hardware, and more from around the world.
+If you're looking to keep up on the latest in the MakeCode-osphere, we can't think of a better place than right here in this newsletter!

 If you'd like to receive this newsletter via email early each month, [sign up here](https://www.adafruitdaily.com/).